 Located in Cospicua, one of Malta’s iconic Three Cities, in carefully restored historical buildings which date back to the era of the Knights, AUM offers an American-style liberal education in the heart of the Mediterranean.
 Provost Jeremy Brown discusses the university’s current programs and growth strategy.

 What makes AUM’s appeal?

 Jeremy Brown: The heart of academic life at AUM is our degree programs.
-Being a private, American-style liberal arts educational institution, we remain dedicated to higher education and research for an international community at the highest standards.
+Being a private, American-style liberal arts educational institution, we are dedicated to higher education and research of the highest standard.
 AUM students benefit from a first-rate curriculum, experienced and dedicated professors, a low student-faculty ratio, and close attention from the faculty and staff, all while enjoying Malta’s excellent climate and rich culture.

 Jeremy Brown: AUM’s advantage lies in the fact that we are a start-up university which is not tied down by a long legacy, thus making us nimble, dynamic and quick to adapt to the needs of our students and the community.
 Our aim is to become a top American university outside of the US and we are well on that path.